-In Mendelsohn's case, photography was a significant tool in the assembly of his travel-based narratives.
+In Mendelsohn's case, photography was a significant tool in the assembly of his travelbased narratives.
 Mendelsohn's use of photographs betrays a reversal of the more typical relationship between landscape and an architect's creative process.
 Rather than having drawn inspiration for new man-made forms from nature, Mendelsohn's travel images evoked a world in which technical artifacts appear to constitute the background against which new architecture might -- or might not -- emerge.

 Although most readily apparent in his book Amerika: Bilderbuch eines Architekten (An Architect's Photo Album), this perspective persists throughout his second book, Russland, Europa, Amerika.
 The latter's subtitle makes explicit Mendelsohn's extension of the human gesture into geography's domain: "An Architectural Cross Section."
 Examination of photographs taken or selected by Mendelsohn for this publication points to a formal process by which man-made things come to substitute for the landscape and its more widely-held moral properties.
+Yet in the years following Russland, Europa, Amerika's publication, Mendelsohn's writing betrayed a shift in his attitude towards the natural landscape.
+His travelogue of a visit to Greece, published in Berlin's popular press, suggests a more synthetic understanding of architecture's relationship to natural forms.
+Among the catalysts for this change may have been his 1923 visit to Palestine, during which Mendelsohn first encountered that region's characteristic topography, climate, and light.

-Other sources for comparison include illustrations by contemporary artists and architects such as Hermann Kosel, Bruno Taut, Hannah Höch, and Paul Citroen.
+Sources for comparison throughout this period include illustrations by contemporary artists and architects such as Hermann Kosel, Bruno Taut, Hannah Höch, and Paul Citroen.